-In the province of Quebec, corporations and establishments are separate legal entities that each have their specific rights and obligations.
+In the province of Quebec, all the corporations and establishments are separate legal entities that each have their specific rights and obligations.

 According to our Human Resources obligations and requirements, employees rights and responsibilities towards their employers are undeniable and, of course, establishments employers have precise rights and responsibilities towards their employees.